Charpy/grav-plugin-logerrors/README.md

 # Updating

-Updating Problems is easy, and can be done through Grav's GPM system, as well as manually.
+Updating Logerrors is easy, and can be done through Grav's GPM system, as well as manually.

 ## GPM Update (Preferred)